Why Public Relations Matters

 Optimized press releases share common links, looks, content, and resources.

-Social and digital strategies should include an up-to-date web online newsroom.
-A digital newsroom serves as the main hub for HTML storage and retrieval, creative eBlasts, images, optimized PDFs, and other rich media formats that can be linked rather than exporting individually.
+Digital newsrooms are the hub for managing and distributing HTML content, creative eBlasts, images, optimized PDFs, and other rich media assets that can be linked rather than exporting individually.

 Digital media is the key to making all the pieces work efficiently.
 Site design, customized imaging, and high value content blend together to build a successful and progressive brand that is adaptive and responsive to the publics appetite for information.